camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/08-spin/04-xml.html.md

 ### Serializing Process Variables

 A Java object can be serialized using Spin's built-in XML data format.
 Let us assume that there are two Java classes, `com.example.Customer` and `com.example.Address`.
-Spin's default XML format relies on JAXB which is why these classes have JAXB annotations.
-They look as follows:
+Spin's default XML format relies on JAXB which is why JAXB annotations like `@XmlRootElement`, `@XmlAttribute`, and `@XmlElement` can be used to configure the serialization process.
+Note though that these annotations are not required.
+The classes look as follows:

 ```java
 @XmlRootElement(namespace = "http://camunda.org/example")